Meet Our Therapists

 Sylvia J. Jones, MA, LPC, NCC, ACS

-Sylvia earned her bachelor’s degree in psychology from the University of Michigan.
+Sylvia earned her Bachelor’s degree in psychology from the University of Michigan.
 She continued her education at Eastern Michigan University and earned her Master's in Clinical Mental Health Counseling and is a fully Licensed Professional Counselor in the State of Michigan, a National Board-Certified Counselor and an Approved Clinical Supervisor.
-She is founder and director of the Counseling Center of Southeastern Michigan.
+She is the founder and Clinical Director of the Counseling Center of Southeastern Michigan.

 Sylvia works from a humanistic and multicultural framework.
 She integrates a collaborative and eclectic approach to therapy interventions.
 Her goal is to provide services that help empower clients to reach their full potential.
 She believes that a holistic approach is essential in working through life’s challenges and focusing on your overall well-being.